Chicago: 19th century

 On August 12, 1833, the Town of Chicago was organized with a population of about 200.
 Within seven years it grew to more than 6,000 people.
 On June 15, 1835, the first public land sales began with Edmund Dick Taylor as Receiver of Public Monies.
 The City of Chicago was incorporated on Saturday, March 4, 1837, and for several decades was the world's fastest-growing city.

 As the site of the Chicago Portage, the city became an important transportation hub between the eastern and western United States.
 Chicago's first railway, Galena and Chicago Union Railroad, and the Illinois and Michigan Canal opened in 1848.
 The canal allowed steamboats and sailing ships on the Great Lakes to connect to the Mississippi River.

 A flourishing economy brought residents from rural communities and immigrants from abroad.
 Manufacturing and retail and finance sectors became dominant, influencing the American economy.
 The Chicago Board of Trade (established 1848) listed the first-ever standardized "exchange-traded" forward contracts, which were called futures contracts.

 In the 1850s, Chicago gained national political prominence as the home of Senator Stephen Douglas, the champion of the Kansas–Nebraska Act and the "popular sovereignty" approach to the issue of the spread of slavery.
 These issues also helped propel another Illinoisan, Abraham Lincoln, to the national stage.
-Lincoln was nominated in Chicago for US president at the 1860 Republican National Convention, which was held in a purpose-built auditorium called, the Wigwam.
+Lincoln was nominated in Chicago for U.S. president at the 1860 Republican National Convention, which was held in a purpose-built auditorium called the Wigwam.
 He defeated Douglas in the general election, and this set the stage for the American Civil War.

 To accommodate rapid population growth and demand for better sanitation, the city improved its infrastructure.
 In February 1856, Chicago's Common Council approved Chesbrough's plan to build the United States' first comprehensive sewerage system.
 The project raised much of central Chicago to a new grade with the use of jackscrews for raising buildings.
 While elevating Chicago, and at first improving the city's health, the untreated sewage and industrial waste now flowed into the Chicago River, and subsequently into Lake Michigan, polluting the city's primary freshwater source.